jsoft-dev/puppeteer/README.md

 Steps for testing

-I. Run 'npm i puppeteer' to install puppeteer.
+1. Run 'npm i puppeteer' to install puppeteer.

-II.
-Run 'npm install' if needed for dependancies.
+2. Run 'npm install' if needed for dependancies.

-III.
-Run 'node <script_name>.js' (This is based on pure node.js)
+3. Run 'node <script_name>.js' (This is based on pure node.js)

 !
 Note - Codes below 24th are still under testing and developed.
 Its working till logging in and searching for who we searched for.